 If you have a bucket list, one place you might want to add and check on your next trip to Jamaica is Floyd’s Pelican Bar.
 On often cases, Floyd’s Pelican Bar in Jamaica is referred to as the “coolest bar in the world”.

-Some visitors says its “a once in a Lifetime experience” while others simply say “it’s not a normal bar“.
-Hopefully your experience will be extremely unique when compared to others.
+Some visitors say its “a once in a Lifetime experience” while others simply say “it’s not a normal bar“.
+Hopefully, your experience will be extremely unique when compared to others.
 So check it off your bucket list on your next Jamaica Vacation.

-If you have plans to visit Floyd’s Pelican Bar, we’ve put together a step-by-step guide covering the history of the bar, how to get there, nearby hotels, attraction and other things you need to know… before you go.
+If you have plans to visit Floyd’s Pelican Bar, we’ve put together a step-by-step guide covering the history of the bar, how to get there, nearby hotels, attraction, and other things you need to know… BEFORE you go in 2020.

 Floyd’s Pelican Bar – WHERE IS IT LOCATED?

 Latitude & Longitude: 17.951045, -77.842909 | GPS Coordinates: 17° 57′ 3.762” N, 77° 50′ 34.4724” W

 Where is Floyd’s Pelican Bar Located, you ask?
 The bar is geographically located in the Parish of Saint Elizabeth, Jamaica.
 It was built on a sandbar in Parrotee Point, approximately 1 mile offshore in the Caribbean Sea, a section known as Parrotee Bay.